Best Dividend Stocks

 Regardless of any specific portfolio needs, investors must be able to identify the best dividend stocks for their specific investment strategy.
 While the analysis can get complex, investors have few basic metrics at their disposal in addition to the dividend payout amount to at least narrow the field from thousands of potential options to just a few candidates.

 The first and most frequently quoted measure of dividend valuation is the dividend yield, which is the ratio of the total annual dividend payouts and the equity’s current share price.
-The actual total dividend distributions over the past year gives us the trailing dividend yield.
+The actual total dividend distributions over the past year give us the trailing dividend yield.
 However, using the annualized dividend amount from the most recent period returns the forward dividend yield.

 Higher yields are obviously better.
 However, because the dividend yield is inversely related to the equity’s share price, it can be a very unreliable indicator on its own.
 A sudden share price drop will push the dividend yield higher and give a false impression of a positive performance.
 Alternatively, a yield decline driven by a share price surge should not eliminate a stock from consideration.